ACEnglish/truvari/README.md

 Difference between --sizemin and --sizefilt
 -------------------------------------------

 `--sizemin` is the minimum size of a base call or comparison call to be considered.
-Those removed are counted as size filtered.

 `--sizefilt` is the minimum size of a call to be added into the IntervalTree for searching.
 It should be less than `sizemin` for edge case variants.

 For example: `sizemin` is 50 and `sizefilt` is 30.
 A 50bp base call is 98% similar to a 49bp call at the same position.

 These two calls should be considered matching.
 If we instead removed calls less than `sizemin`, we'd incorrectly classify the 50bp base call as a false negative.